1 Information regarding the technologies we use

 1.2.4 Technologies which are advertising- or targeting-related

 Inter alia, we collect data regarding your device (e.g. the operating system and its version) to provide a uniform service on all your devices.
-You can find further information on personal data that we collect by the means of cookies and similar technologies in our User Privacy Notice.

 1.3 Which service providers do we cooperate with?